ajeygore/ajeygore.github.com/collections/_posts/2023-01-14-TensorFlow2-on-macOS-M1-Machines.md

 Apple's M1 arm based chips, which is used in the latest MacBooks, is designed to be a powerful and efficient processor for running machine learning workloads.
 The macos-metal and macos-tensorflow frameworks enable running TensorFlow 2 on M1 machines, which provides even better performance than running it on traditional x86 processors because it's SoC rather than having different components plugging in together - read more [here](https://www.apple.com/sg/newsroom/2022/03/apple-unveils-m1-ultra-the-worlds-most-powerful-chip-for-a-personal-computer/)

 Anyway, getting it right is little bit tricky, but here are simple things you can do get it write.
-After tons of experimentation, and of course, stackoverflowing, I was able to get it right.

 * Follow the [guide](https://developer.apple.com/metal/tensorflow-plugin/) at Apple's Metal page
 * Execute